 That is, the frequencies of different genes will change through time,

-and so will the characteristics of a species.
+and so will the traits of a species.

 For more information on Evolution in Biology, read this Wikipedia article.